Garthius: Geographic range

 G. chaseni is only found on the island of Borneo, in northern Sabah (Malaysia) in the region of Mount Kinabalu.
 The type locality given is "Kiau" (at the foot of Mt.
 Kinabalu, northern Borneo, ca. 915 m [3,000 feet]).
 The known range is within the Crocker Range and Kinabalu National Parks.

 Habitat

 G. chaseni is found in submontane forests, living in leaf litter on the forest floor at elevations between 915 and 1550 m above sea level.

+Behavior

+G. chaseni is terrestrial and mainly nocturnal.